 Can You Wolf Waves Too Much?

 Yes.
-If your hair doesn't lay down when you brush it, it's time to cut it.
-Why?
+If your hair doesn't lay down when you brush it, then it's time to cut it.
 The purpose of wolfing is to lay your hair in a 360s pattern.
 Therefore, if you're not getting these waves, it's time to change the strategy.

 You make your waves deeper when you abstain from cutting your hair for weeks.
 When you have long hair, you also protect your scalp from irritation as you brush it more to train it.
 On top of that, the hair lays down from the root, which makes it more manageable than would be the case if the waves began halfway.